Healthy Homes Assessment Waitangirua

 Draught Stopping Waitangirua

-Draughts may lead to dropping temperatures within households.
-A damp home is more expensive to heat, resulting in wasted energy and incurring higher costs.
+Draughts can lead to lower temperatures in households.
+A humid home costs more to heat, which completed jobs in wasting energy and increased bills.

 What are unreasonable gaps or holes?

-There is no need to block holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the structure when the household is heated and cools in order to let them be opened and closed rather than sticking.
-We will check all windows and doors during the Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes in the construction.
+For example, tiny gaps around windows and doors could be required to allow for movement of the structure as the house is heated and cools in order to let them be shut and opened, rather instead of being stuck.
+We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections